 These are the 15 Mechanical properties of metals that are explained in a detailed manner and the rest are below along with material selection with flowcharts.

 The hardenability of a metal alloy is the depth up to which a material is hardened after putting through a heat treatment process called hardenability.

 It is a process of removing the layer from the surface of the workpiece so as to get a good surface finish on the outer surface of the material called Machinability.

 In the most general case, good machinability means that material is cut with good surface finish, long tool life, low force, power requirements, and low cost.

 When a material is loaded with a force, it produces stress which then causes the material to deform.

-Stress is defined as “force per unit area” – the ratio of applied force F to cross-section area is called as stress.
+Stress is defined as “force per unit area” – the ratio of applied force F to the cross-section area is called stress.